Noaaan/MythicMetals/PATCHNOTES.md

 Made Metallurgium and Unobtainium fireproof
 Added russian translations (Thanks Oscienet!)
 Added a configuration file, making all of the ores configurable
-* You can  find the configuration file in the config/mythicmetals folder
+* You can find the configuration file in the config/mythic_metals folder in your .minecraft folder or your main directory

 Fixed an issue where Carmot would not spawn
-Changed Starrite, making it only spawn in mountains
+Made Starrite only spawn in mountains
+Made Aquarium only spawn in ocean type biomes
+Made Aetherium only spawn in The End (experimental) Added ModMenu support for configuration

 # 0.9.5